 Where The Scorpion King 3: Battle for Redemption does work well is when Roel Reiné gets to the action.
 The film is especially good when it comes to the scenes of dozens of black-clad ninjas leaping around in combat.
 We get some decent battle scenes – the lower cost of location shooting in Thailand allows the employment of plentiful extras, meaning that these scenes have the authenticity of real people on a battlefield rather than visions of CGI massed extras that have dominated historical films of recent years – see Alexander (2004), Troy (2004) and Kingdom of Heaven (2005).
 The other benefit from the Thai shooting is in its being able to use some of the Khmer temples as locations, while the battle scenes are even able to wind elephants in as part of the action.
 It is these aspects that make Battle for Redemption the best of the Scorpion King films so far – even if the substandard and hackneyed plotting never allows it to rise to anything more than a strictly average effort overall.

-Victor Webster returned to the series in the subsequent The Scorpion King 4: Quest for Power/The Scorpion King: The Lost Throne (2015).
+Victor Webster returned to the series in the subsequent The Scorpion King 4: Quest for Power/The Scorpion King: The Lost Throne (2015), after which Zach McGowan inherited the role for Scorpion King: Book of Souls (2018).